 China's rule of law is what made her a civilization in the first place.
 The government ministers, like Fan Zhongyan of Song Dynasty, are the fundamental cause that China's civilization had sustained in past two thousand years.
 The book Imperial China discussed in details the unique way of bueaucracy for past thousands of years and demonstrated the enlightenment in China's imperial past.
 China's tripartite governancy certainly offered a good balance of power between various departments; China's emperors believed in the 'Mandate Of Heaven' and they cared about populace support and opinions; China's examination system was utlized to draw talents to the service of the country as well as alleviate hereditary and nepotism power; and China's legal system was designed to punish perpetrators no matter how high the rankings were.
 Remember both books were written before our information age, former in mid-1960s and latter in 1975.
 Not all emperors wielded absolute power.
 In Chinese history, there were numerous strong emperors as well as weak emperors.
 In case of weak emperors, ministers would make decision on behalf of the emperors.
 Eunuchs or emperor's in-law families would sometime take over the power as well.
 Western Han Dynasty was usurped by Wang Mang, an in-law family, and Eastern Han fell into chaos as a result of the eunuch, in-law families and warlords fighting each other.
 Though imperial power becoming stronger and stronger, the ministers still wielded enormous influence over their emperors.

 China's tripartite governancy is worthy of special attention.
 The balance of power was best shown in Qin Statelet's organization chart.
 Qin had used Bali Xi and Jian Shu as the rightside prime minister and leftside prime minister.
 After Shang Yang reform, three branches of governance were utilized, namely, chief counselor (chengxiang), grand marshal (taiwei), and censor-in-chief or inspector-in-chief (yushi dafu).
 Han Dynasty continued the Qin layout.
 Tang Dynasty devised Secretariat and Chancellery under the Grand Council, in addition to General Staff and Censorate.
-The functions of a censor or inspector played an important role in governing a country like China.
+The function of a censor or inspector played an important role in governing a country like China.
 In addition to the censorship or inspector system, Imperial China adopted the examination system for sake of attracting talents and breaking hereditary rights and nepotism.
 In history, Song Dynasty produced the majority of so-called commoner officials, like prime minister Fan Zhongyan.
 That's the true essence of China's 2000-year autocracy.

 Egalitarianism is another feature Chinese enjoyed in the past dynasties.
 Ming Dynasty had abolished major unequal and unfair rulings and systems.
 The usual disparagement against the 'actors and actresses' or the 'circus' people was prohibited.
 Ming China allowed almost anyone access to taking the civil service exams.
 In one word, the Ming society had abolished any characteristic of caste society that China might have ever possessed.
 In Qing society, the castes were usually profession-oriented, like the tradesmen for salt and/or shipping on the Canal etc. Those tradesmen enjoyed special Manchurian-santioned privileges.
 Even under the severe alien ruling of the Manchurians, Chinese could have their voice heard by going to Peking the capital and appealed their cases to the emperors by hitting the drum outside of the judicial ministry, after of course their body rolling over the wooden plate with iron nails, a method designed for discouraging 'frivilous lawsuits'.